antrea-io/antrea/docs/network-flow-visibility.md

 the Magnifier button on the left menu bar.
 <img src="https://downloads.antrea.io/static/02152022/flow-visibility-grafana-intro-1.png" width="900" alt="Grafana Search Dashboards Guide">

-Note that all pre-built dashboards (except for the "Flow Records Dashboard") filter out Pod traffic for which the source or destination Namespace is one of `kube-system`, `flow-visibility`, or `flow-aggregator`.
+- Note that all pre-built dashboards (except for the "Flow Records Dashboard") filter out Pod traffic for which the source or destination Namespace is one of `kube-system`, `flow-visibility`, or `flow-aggregator`.
 The primary motivation for this is to avoid showing the connections between the Antrea Agents and the Flow Aggregator, between the Flow Aggregator and ClickHouse, and between ClickHouse and Grafana.

+- Also note that we limit the number of values displayed on panels.
+For table panel on the Flow Records Dashboard, the limit is set to 10000.
+For Sankey diagrams, the limit is 50.
+For time-series line graphs, the limit is 50.
+For pie charts, the limit is 25.
+The motivation is, when the input data is very large, we want to keep the charts readable and avoid consuming too much time and resources to render them.

-If you want to stop filtering traffic like this, you will need to [customize dashboards](#dashboards-customization) and edit the ClickHouse SQL query for each individual panel.
+If you want to stop filtering traffic by Namespace, or edit the panel limit, you will need to edit the ClickHouse SQL query for each individual panel.
+Please follow the [dashboards customization](#dashboards-customization) section for more information.
+As a special case, to edit the panel limit for pie charts, instead of editing the query, please follow the [doc](https://grafana.com/docs/grafana/latest/visualizations/pie-chart-panel/#limit) to edit `Value options - Limit`.

 ##### Flow Records Dashboard